edgedb/edgedb/docs/datamodel/migrations.rst

 monitor your |.gel| files and automatically create and apply migrations for you in the background.

+.. _ref_eql_ddl:

 Data definition language (DDL)
 ==============================

 The migration plan is a sequence of DDL commands.
 DDL commands are low-level instructions that describe the changes to the schema.

+SDL and your |.gel| files are like a 3D printer: you design the final shape, and the system puts a database together for you.
+Using DDL is like building a house the traditional way: to add a window, you first need a frame; to have a frame, you need a wall; and so on.

 If your schema looks like this: